metalox/fm_showdown/README.md

 ## Usage

 1. Import the widget into your FileMaker solution
-2. Use the `markdownToHtmlAndSave` function to convert markdown to HTML adn save back to filemaker
+2. Use the `markdownToHtmlAndSave` function to convert markdown to HTML and save back to filemaker
 3. See included scripts for example usage

 ## Credits